evennia/evennia/docs/2.x/_sources/Components/Prototypes.md.txt

             "weapon": "wooden staff", \
             "health": 20}

-> Note: The @spawn` command is more lenient about the prototype dictionary than shown here.
+> Note: The `spawn` command is more lenient about the prototype dictionary than shown here.
 So you can for example skip the `prototype_key` if you are just testing a throw-away prototype.
 A random hash will be used to please the validation.
 You could also skip  `prototype_parent/typeclass` - then the typeclass given by `settings.BASE_OBJECT_TYPECLASS` will be used.

 ### Using evennia.prototypes.spawner()